 The Company is subject to various Canadian reporting and other regulatory requirements.
 The Company will incur expenses and, to a lesser extent, diversion of its management's time in its efforts to comply with applicable Canadian securities laws regarding internal controls over financial reporting.
 Effective internal controls are necessary for MindMed to provide reliable financial reports and prevent fraud.
 If the Company fails to maintain an effective system of internal controls, the Company might not be able to report its financial results accurately or prevent fraud; and in that case, the Company's shareholders could lose confidence in its financial reporting, which would harm its business and could negatively impact the price of the Company's Subordinate Voting Shares.
 While the Company believes that the Company has sufficient personnel and review procedures to allow it to maintain an effective system of internal controls, MindMed cannot provide assurance that the Company will not experience potential material weaknesses in its internal controls.
 Even if MindMed concludes that its internal control over financial reporting provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS as issued by the International Accounting Standards Board, because of its inherent limitations, internal control over financial reporting may not prevent or detect fraud or misstatements.
 Failure to implement required new or improved controls, or difficulties encountered in their implementation, could harm the Company's results of operations or cause it to fail to meet its future reporting obligations.
-If the Company failure to timely achieve and maintain the adequacy of its internal control over financial reporting, the Company may not be able to produce reliable financial reports or help prevent fraud.
-In addition, any testing by the Company conducted in connection with applicable Canadian securities laws, or the subseque loss of investor confidence in the reliability of its consolidated financial statements, harm the Company's business and negatively impact the trading price of its Subordinate Voting Shares.
+If the Company fails to timely achieve and maintain the adequacy of its internal control over financial reporting, the Company may not be able to produce reliable financial reports or help prevent fraud.
+In addition, any testing by the Company conducted in connection with applicable Canadian securities laws, or the subsequent testing by an independent registered public accounting firm when required, may reveal deficiencies in its internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retrospective changes to its consolidated financial statements or identify other areas for further attention or improvement.
+MindMed's failure to achieve and maintain effective internal control over financial reporting could prevent the Company from complying with its reporting obligations on a timely basis, which could result in the loss of investor confidence in the reliability of its consolidated financial statements, harm the Company's business and negatively impact the trading price of its Subordinate Voting Shares.